stampit-org/stampit/docs/API.md

 Stamp(42);
 ```

-* Thus, the factory first argument properties are no longer automatically assigned to the instance.
+* The factory first argument properties are no longer automatically assigned to the instance.

 Stampit v2:
 ```js